Melbourne Psychologists in Inner East & Telehealth Australia-wide

 What is Anxiety?

 Anxiety is feeling intense worried and distressed.
-Usually, during highly tense situations we tend to notice anxiety symptoms, as this is one of the normal reactions that our body show to keep us safe from danger.
-Often anxiety can result in avoidant behaviours when our brain is perceiving a threat of an uncomfortable situation and this can lead to social isolation.
+Usually, during highly tense situations we tend to notice anxiety symptoms, as this is one of the normal reactions that our body shows to keep us safe from danger.
+Often anxiety can result in avoidant behaviours when our brain perceives a threat of an uncomfortable situation and this can lead to social isolation.

 What are the signs and symptoms of anxiety?